Student information you need to know

 For example: Student A passes Level Three reading with a C. This student will next go to Level Four reading.

-For more information on ERLI's proficiency scale, please refer to the: Interpretation of the ERLI Proficiency Scale
+For more information on ERLI's achievement scale, please refer to the: Interpretation of the ERLI Achievement Scale

 How do Students get from ERLI to Academics? (copy what is in the handbook).